Misiak88/ollama-deepseek/README.md

 ## Description

 In this project, we utilize the Ollama to run the DeepSeek r1 model locally using Mac resources and Gradio to provide a chatbot interface.
 The entire setup is containerized using Docker, allowing for easy deployment and management of the application.
-By leveraging Docker Compose, we ensure that the environment remains consistent and isolated, making it straightforward to run the chatbot service locally on a Mac.
+By leveraging Docker Compose, we ensure that the environment remains consistent and isolated, making it straightforward to run the chatbot service locally where docker is installed.

 ## Prerequisites